+This exam can be used as a screening option for colon cancer.
+A benefit of this screening is that it doesn't require sedation.
+Patients are able to drive after the exam and return to their daily routine after the exam.
+Using state-of-the-art CAT scan imaging, you avoid the risks, pain and inconvenience associated with conventional colonoscopy.
 Virtual Colonoscopy is as accurate as conventional colonoscopy for the detection of polyps 10 mm and larger and can identify polyps as small as 3 to 4 mm.

 Let us know about any of the following:

-A virtual colonoscopy typically takes less than 20 minutes.
+A virtual colonoscopy typically takes less than 30 minutes.

-The table will move slowly through the scanner for the CT exam.
-You will hear slight buzzing, clicking and whirling sounds as the scanner captures the images.
-The first series of images will be acquired while you lie on your back and a second series while on your stomach.
+The table will move slowly through the machine for the CT exam.
+You will hear slight buzzing, clicking and whirling sounds as the machine captures the images.
+A CT scan is taken while you lie on your back, and once again on your stomach.
 This allows any fluid in the colon to move from one side to the other, creating the best possible pictures of the entire colon.